Hostagesses Alliance: Policy and legislative impact

 The organisation has also supported wider policy efforts aimed at addressing state-sponsored hostage-taking.
 Its advocacy has been linked to the development and passage of Magnitsky legislation in the United Kingdom, which introduced targeted sanctions against individuals responsible for human rights abuses.
 The laws are named in honour of Sergei Magnitsky, a Russian tax advisor whose exposure of corruption and misconduct in Russia led to his arrest and death in police custody.

 Mission and activities

 Hostagesses Alliance is a women-led non-governmental organisation focused on improving the safety of women and girls affected by hostage-taking, kidnapping, and unlawful detention.
 The organisation carries out research, advocacy, public education, training workshops, and policy consultation at local, national, and international levels.

+Hostagesses Alliance attracts global attention since its concentrated presence and activities in London, a city whose long history of women-supporting movements, has made it a forerunner in advancing women’s rights and establishing a culture in which women’s leadership plays a decisive role in navigating international crises and shaping decision-makings dialectics.